magenta/magenta/magenta/models/polyphonic_rnn/README.md

 ### Create SequenceExamples

 SequenceExamples are fed into the model during training and evaluation.
 Each SequenceExample will contain a sequence of inputs and a sequence of labels that represent a polyphonic sequence.
 Run the command below to extract polyphonic sequences from our NoteSequences and save them as SequenceExamples.
 Two collections of SequenceExamples will be generated, one for training, and one for evaluation, where the fraction of SequenceExamples in the evaluation set is determined by `--eval_ratio`.
-With an eval ratio of 0.10, 10% of the extracted drum tracks will be saved in the eval collection, and 90% will be saved in the training collection.
+With an eval ratio of 0.10, 10% of the extracted polyphonic tracks will be saved in the eval collection, and 90% will be saved in the training collection.

 ```
 polyphonic_rnn_create_dataset \